nkdAgility/NKDAgility.com/site/content/resources/blog/2011/2011-11-26-can-you-really-commit-to-delivering-work/index.md

 ---
+title: Can you really commit to delivering work?
+date: 2011-11-26
+author: MrHinsh
 id: "4089"
-title: "Can you really commit to delivering work?"
-date: "2011-11-26"
-categories:
-  - "people-and-process"
-tags:
-  - "develop"
-  - "nwcadence"
-  - "people"
-  - "practices"
-  - "process"
-  - "scrum"
-coverImage: "nakedalm-experts-professional-scrum-5-5.png"
-author: "MrHinsh"
 layout: blog
 resourceType: blog
-slug: "can-you-really-commit-to-delivering-work"
+slug: can-you-really-commit-to-delivering-work
 aliases:
 - /blog/can-you-really-commit-to-delivering-work
+tags:
+- develop
+- nwcadence
+- people
+- practices
+- process
+- scrum
+categories:
+- people-and-process
+coverImage: nakedalm-experts-professional-scrum-5-5.png

 ---

 [![PST Logo 2](images/PST-Logo-2_thumb-8-8.png "PST Logo 2")](http://blog.hinshelwood.com/files/2011/11/PST-Logo-2.png) There has been a subtle but targeted change in the wording used as part of Scrum.
 There has bee a move away from commitment towards forecasting what will be completed.
 Why is this happening and what does it mean to my team?
 { .post-img }